Britain's FTSE boosted by Dixons Carphone with Fed in focus

 “The overriding expectation is for a 25 basis point hike (which is more or less priced in already) while the real market-moving aspect will undoubtedly be the Fed’s language for its indications as to the future pace of tightening,” analysts Mike van Dulken and Augustin Eden at Accendo Markets wrote in a note.

-The prospect of a small hike that could bring some stability to markets helped support commodity-related stocks, with shares in BP up 1.9 percent and Royal Dutch Shell advancing 0.8 percent.
-Miners BHP Billiton, Antofagasta and Anglo American were up between 2 percent and 4 percent.
+The prospect of a small hike that could bring some stability to markets helped support commodity-related stocks, with shares in BP up 1.7 percent and Royal Dutch Shell advancing 1.3 percent.
+Miners BHP Billiton, Antofagasta and Glencore were up between 0.6 percent and 2.7 percent.

-British supermarkets found themselves towards the bottom of the index following a rally on the back of industry data in the previous session.
+British supermarkets found themselves at the bottom of the index following a rally on the back of industry data in the previous session.

 “This is a critical time for the retailers ... are they going to get the footfall, how much are the discounters going to bend their sales?” said Danny Cox, chartered financial planner at Hargreaves Lansdown.

-Grocer Tesco was down 1.4 percent, followed by Marks & Spencer, Sainsbury and Morrison , which were all down between 0.1 percent to 1 percent.
-(Editing by Alison Williams)
+Grocer Tesco was down 1.6 percent, followed by Marks & Spencer, Sainsbury and Morrison , which were all down between 0.3 percent to 1 percent.
+(Editing by Catherine Evans)